Article | 6 min read

 Your choice of business and transaction model directly affects what your MVP (Minimum Viable Product) should include.
 For example, a commission-based model might require early integration with Shopify’s payment system to track earnings, while a subscription-based model would need tools to manage memberships and billing.

-If you’re using Shipturtle, you're already off to a great start it’s designed to support multi-vendor marketplaces out of the box.
+If you’re using Shipturtle, it’s designed to support multi-vendor marketplaces out of the box.
 Shipturtle handles a lot of the heavy lifting like vendor onboarding, commission management, and shipping rules.
 So once you know your model, you can focus on building the essential features around it.
 Keeping your MVP lean and strategic means you can launch faster, test your idea with real users, and scale only when you're confident it’s working.

 Launch your Shopify marketplace MVP faster with Shipturtle.
 The smart way to test, scale, and grow your business without heavy investment.
 Start lean, stay agile, and build with confidence.

-To successfully build a marketplace app especially on Shopify your MVP (Minimum Viable Product) should include only the key features needed to get sellers and buyers using your platform.
+To successfully build a marketplace app, especially on Shopify, your MVP (Minimum Viable Product) should include only the key features needed to get sellers and buyers using your platform.
 The goal is to keep it simple and focus on what really matters: testing your idea and collecting feedback from real users.
-Don’t try to add every possible feature in the beginning.
+Don’t try to add every possible feature at the beginning.

 If you’re using Shipturtle, you’re in a strong position.
 It’s built specifically to support multi-vendor marketplaces and comes with many of these features out of the box like vendor onboarding, product approvals, and commission settings.
 That means you don’t have to spend time on heavy custom development.
 Just plug it in, focus on your core idea, and start testing your marketplace with real users.